astorDev/confi/providers/dotnet/background/article-101/index.md

 ![](logs-demo.png)

-Let's also check that we will be able to get the configuration value from the Microsoft's `IConfiguration` object.
-Let's first install a package, providing us with `GetRequiredValue` extension method:
+Let's also check that we will be able to get the configuration value from Microsoft's `IConfiguration` object.
+Let's first install a package, providing the `GetRequiredValue` extension method:

 ```sh
 dotnet add package Confi